 VOICE is about projecting the voices of individuals conveying their personal experiences.
 Our writers come from all over the world, such as Bolivia, Kenya, or Liberia, from a diverse range of cultural backgrounds.
 What they have in common is their dedication to their social, humanitarian, development or peace-building work in their home country.
 Unfortunately, not all of our writers are able to reveal their identity as they have to fear repercussions or persecution in their country of origin*, meaning we cannot introduce all the amazing individuals that share their stories through VOICE here.
 Because this issue is close to our hearts, all profits from book sales are donated to PEN International, an international NGO standing up for writers´ rights and freedom of expression.

 Interested in further insights on how we work with our inspiring writers?
-Skip directly to the HOW WE WORK section at the end of this site.
+Skip directly to the HOW WE WORK section at the end of this page.

 “I wanted to be free of dictatorship.
 I wanted to be able to speak my mind without being punished.
 I wanted to decide for myself what I wanted to be in life.
 Nobody should decide for me.”